Missing in action: Other conflicts

-As of December 27, 2022, according to the US Department of Defense, the total of unaccounted for from the category of the Iraqi Theater and other conflicts is at 6.
-This includes Captain Paul F. Lorence (Operation El Dorado Canyon - 1986), Lt.
-Cmdr.
-Barry T. Cooke & Lt.
-Robert J. Dwyer (Operation Desert Storm - 1991) and civilian contractors Kirk von Ackermann, Timothy E. Bell & Adnan al-Hilawi (Operation Iraqi Freedom - 2003-2010).
-The US Defense POW/MIA website has the following remarks:

-"...more than 82,000 Americans remain missing from WWII, the Korean War, the Vietnam War, the Cold War, and the Gulf Wars/other conflicts.
+The US Defense POW/MIA website states, "...more than 82,000 Americans remain missing from WWII, the Korean War, the Vietnam War, the Cold War, and the Gulf Wars/other conflicts.
 Out of the 82,000 missing, 75% of the losses are located in the Indo-Pacific, and over 41,000 of the missing are presumed lost at sea (i.e. ship losses, known aircraft water losses, etc.)

+As of November 7, 2025, according to the U.S. Department of Defense POW/MIA Accounting Agency, the number of unaccounted for from the category of the Iraqi Theater and other conflicts is 6.